 How to Reject an Offer

 Whether you’re getting lowballed or have an offer that’s better than the rest, you shouldn’t leave potential buyers hanging.
 Respond to every offer in a timely manner, if possible.
 Ignoring offers is considered rude, and it’s a sure way to ensure they won’t come to you with another offer again.
+Remind yourself of how important this house is to you, including the safe rooms and amenities that come with it.
 Furthermore, you should consider refusing with a counter offer.
-Have your agent cross off the initial offer price on the Purchase to Sell agreement, and send the document back.
+Have your agent cross off the initial offer price on the Agreement of Sale, and send the document back.
 This can get quite messy, depending on how many times the document is passed back and forth.
 Lastly, you can straight out refuse any offer if you don’t want to counteroffer.
 Have your agent send a simple email or give them a call stating that you won’t be accepting that offer.

 Our team specializes in giving homeowners options.
 If you have thought that I need to sell my house fast for cash, reach out to us for information and best practices.